bbc/react-transcript-editor/docs/guides/adapters.md

 5. If you have speaker diarization info you can also add this to the block info - _optional_

+## Speaker Labels

+If the speech to text returns speaker label (speaker diarization info) you can either use that in the adapter, to associated that info at a paragraph level.
+Or leave it out for a later implementation.

+If you decide to incorporate speaker labels, then change the `TBC` to `Speaker ${speakerLabelFromSTTprovider}`,

+We have been (informally) using `TBC` as a place holder when the STT service doesn't return any speaker diarization info, and/or when it has not been incorporated in the adapter yet.

 ## Tests